tiagojsrios/betfair-client-csharp/README.md

     }
 }
 ```
-The method returns its own Client, so you can call it as a chain of executable methods.
+The method returns its own client, so you can call it as a chain of executable methods.
 **Important remark:** Whenever this is an endpoint requirement by Betfair, the code will check if the header exists and isn't null or empty.

 ## Other remarks about way of working

 - Betfair's session token is valid for 24 hours, if using the international (.com) exchange.
 More information can be found [here](https://docs.developer.betfair.com/pages/viewpage.action?pageId=3834909).

+## Future improvements

+- Cover missing Betfair APIs, as described above;
+- Create a Enumeration converter, so our enumerations can be written in PascalCase instead of all capitals with underscores.